As a violin teacher, one question I get very often is “Am I too old to learn the violin!?”

 The biggest part of learning the violin is not about being a certain age, nor being exceptionally talented.
 In the end, it all boils down to consistent, focused practice.

-Many people will tell me: but Julia, when I would have started practicing 10 years ago, I would already be able to play pretty decent by now!
+Many people will tell me: but Julia, when I would have started practicing 10 years ago, I would already be able to play pretty decently by now!

-You are right – you would probably you would have been playing pretty good by now!
+You are right – you would probably have been playing pretty well by now!

 Though, the problem is, you see, 10 years from now, if you ask the same question to yourself, the answer will be the same: that you should’ve started today.